phil-opp/blog_os/blog/content/second-edition/posts/09-paging-introduction/index.md

 Paging stores the mapping information for pages in page tables with one or more levels.
 The x86_64 architecture uses 4-level page tables and a page size of 4KiB.
 The hardware automatically walks the page tables and caches the resulting translations in the translation lookaside buffer (TLB).
 This buffer is not updated transparently and needs to be flushed manually on page table changes.

-We learned that our kernel already runs on top of paging and tried to access the page table that our kernel runs on.
-This was complicated by the fact that page tables store physical addresses that we can't access directly from our kernel.
-We can only access them through virtual pages that are mapped to the physical frame.
+We learned that our kernel already runs on top of paging and that illegal memory accesses cause page fault exceptions.
+We tried to access the currently active page tables, but we were only able to access the level 4 table, since page tables store physical addresses that we can't access directly from our kernel.

 ## What's next?

 The next post builds upon the fundamentals we learned in this post.
 It introduces an advanced technique called _recursive page tables_ to solve the problem of accessing page tables from our kernel.
 This allows us to traverse the page table hierarchy and implement a software based translation function.
-The post also implements functions to allocate new stacks, that we can use to implement multithreading in the future.
+The post also explains how to create a new mapping in the page tables.

 -------